 For the Funfetti Cake

-- In a medium bowl, whisk together 1 1/4 cups all-purpose flour, 2 tablespoons cornstarch, 1 teaspoon baking powder, and 1/2 teaspoon kosher salt.
+- In a medium bowl, whisk together the flour, cornstarch, baking powder, and salt.
 Set aside.

-- In a freestanding electric mixer fitted with a paddle attachment, cream together 1/2 cup unsalted butter and 3/4 cup granulated sugar until light and fluffy, about 3 to 4 minutes.
-Lower the mixer speed to its slowest setting and add 2 large egg whites, one at a time, mixing well after each addition.
-Add 2 tablespoons canola oil and 1 1/2 teaspoons clear vanilla extract, mixing until incorporated.
+- In a freestanding electric mixer fitted with a paddle attachment, cream together butter and sugar until light and fluffy, about 3 to 4 minutes.
+Lower the mixer speed to its slowest setting and add the egg whites, one at a time, mixing well after each addition.
+Add the canola oil and almond extract, mixing until incorporated.

-- With the mixer running on low speed, add the dry ingredients (from the 2nd step) in three batches, alternating with 1/3 cup whole milk in two batches, starting and ending with the dry ingredients.
+- With the mixer running on low speed, add the dry ingredients (from the 2nd step) in three batches, alternating with the milk in two batches, starting and ending with the dry ingredients.
 Continue mixing until just combined.
 Stop the mixer and use a rubber spatula to scrape down the bottom and sides of the bowl.
-Sprinkle 1/4 cup rainbow sprinkles over the batter and fold in the sprinkles until gently incorporated.
+Sprinkle the rainbow sprinkles over the batter and fold in the sprinkles until gently incorporated.

 - Pour into the prepared cake pan and transfer to the preheated oven.
 Bake for 35 minutes, or until a skewer inserted into the center of the cake comes out with few crumbs and the top of the cake bounces back when gently poked.
 Transfer to a wire rack and cool completely.